 Our cycling tours take into account the riders' varied riding abilities.
 We thus provide enough flexibility for both long and short distance riders.
 The person who wishes to ride shorter distances may cover the remaining distance in the accompanying support vehicle.

 We have devised our itineraries in such a way that we ride from one charming property to the other, be it a heritage hotel in Rajasthan or a plantation retreat in South India.
-While our Deluxe hotels are some of the best, if not the best, at all our destinations, our Standard hotels are the finest reasonable priced hotels (heritage palaces, home stays intimate city hideaways, tent enclaves, resorts) that have been chosen by us for their levels of quality and value for money.
+While our Category-2 hotels are some of the best at all our destinations, our Category-1 hotels are the finest reasonable priced hotels (heritage palaces, home stays intimate city hideaways, tent enclaves, resorts) that have been chosen by us for their levels of quality and value for money.
 To be considered for inclusion in our tours, a hotel must adhere to strict quality standards and hospitality.
 We do not pass cheap hotels as Standard category hotels.

 All included meals are clearly mentioned in the itinerary.
-Typically, we include breakfast on all days, lunches on cycling days and few dinners in between.
-This is to give you flexibility should you wish to try out local restaurants.
+Typically, we include breakfast on all days with few lunches or dinners in between.

 We have a backup vehicle that follows the riders, fully equipped with spares.